Wyoming Whiskey Trip Reports

 Just before you reach the 2nd Boulder Field, the trail runs toward the north aspect of a "Giant boulder with the cave under it" (about the size of a 2-car garage - see above).
 That alignment will help you re-find the trail during the descent.

-The caveCampers in the Morainal Camping Zone can get water from the Middle Teton Glacier.
+Campers in the Morainal Camping Zone can get water from the Middle Teton Glacier.
 The water from the glacier is not always exposed along its length.
 You may need to search for a good tap.

 Looking back down, camping zone highlighted (approx)

 Snow fields may prove faster and possibly safer than the trail for FKT runners under good snow conditions (usually during the early season).
+Some climbers use the entire glacier drainage to reach the Meadows Camping Zone.
+We don't recommend it outside of snow season.

 Camping sites at the moraine will take some effort to find under darkness.
 They blend in with the surroundings.
 Most of the camping sites are a short distance off the trail to your left & right.
 The elevated camping spots provide some protection from rockfall and avalanches.
-One popular and large camping spot is to the northwest in a depression.
+One large camping spot is to the northwest in a depression.

 The Fixed Rope